port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/opsgenie.md

 ### Mapping Result

-Using the mappings defined in the webhook configuration, Port will extract the necessary properties from the OpsGenie webhook payload and use the output data to create the alert entities.
-Below is the result of the mapping:
+The combination of the sample payload and the webhook configuration generate the following Port entity:

 ```json showLineNumbers
 {